-This booklet, dated January 1, 2024, describes the health care benefits provided for U.S. residents under The Railroad Employees National Health and Welfare Plan ("Plan") for employees represented bv certain participating organizations covered by a collective bargaining agreement with a participating employer that provides for the Plan benefits this booklet describes.
-Other benefits provided by the Plan are described in a separate booklet entitled Life Insurance Benefits for U.S. Employees and Retirees and Accidental Death and Dismemberment Insurance Benefits for U.S. Employees under The Railroad Employees National Health and Welfare Plan.
+This booklet, dated January 1, 2024, describes the health care benefits provided for U.S. residents under The SMART - TD Health and Welfare Plan ("Plan") for employees covered by a collective bargaining agreement with a participating employer that provides for the Plan benefits this booklet describes.
+Other benefits provided by the Plan are described in a separate booklet entitled Life Insurance Benefits for U.S. Employees and Retirees and Accidental Death and Dismemberment Insurance Benefits for U.S. Employees under The SMART - TD Health and Welfare Plan.
 Except as otherwise noted in this booklet, the information described in this booklet is effective as of January 1, 2024.

-If you are employed by a participating railroad that does not engage in national collective bargaining and has not yet adopted the terms of the most recent national collective bargaining agreements, or if you are represented by a labor organization that has not yet agreed to the terms of the most recent national collective bargaining agreements concerning this Plan, this booklet does not apply to you.
+If you are employed by a participating railroad that does not engage in national collective bargaining and has not yet adopted the terms of the most recent national collective bargaining agreements, this booklet does not apply to you.
 You can obtain a copy of the booklet that applies to you by contacting the company that administers your benefits.

-Plans other than The Railroad Employees National Health and Welfare Plan are occasionally mentioned in this booklet, including a separate plan collectively bargained between the railroads and SMART - Transportation Division ("SMART-TD").
-To make it easier for you to distinguish references to different plans, The Railroad Employees National Health and Welfare Plan will be referred to as the "Plan" or this "Plan", always with a capital "P".
+The Plan is maintained pursuant to collective bargaining agreements between certain freight railroads and SMART - Transportation Division ("SMART-TD") that provide for the Plan benefits this booklet describes.
+Plans other than The SMART - TD Health and Welfare Plan are occasionally mentioned in this booklet, including a separate collectively bargained plan named The Railroad Employees National Health and Welfare Plan ("National Plan").
+To make it easier for you to distinguish references to different plans, The SMART - TD Health and Welfare Plan will be referred to as the "Plan" or this "Plan", always with a capital "P".
 Other plans will be referred to by their full name or a shorthand designation.
-For example, the plan that the railroads have bargained with SMART-TD for may be referred to as the "The SMART - TD Health and Welfare Plan" or the "SMART-TD Plan".
+For example, The Railroad